texxasrulez/roundcube_skins/README.md

 -------
 * Will not create new calendar.
 * Recurring events marked as "All Day Events" will be a day early the following years.
+* Database driver does not work.
+Birthdays are the issue.

 If anyone would like to help out to make oauth work and other features, I would appreciate it.